lcperrin/bagel-boy-site/src/about.md

 description: The story and the stance.
 ---

 ### Neighborhood roots.
 Early mornings.
 Loud music.
-Bagels done right.
+Bread done right.

-Drop your copy here: how Big Boy Bagel began, what you care about, and why the bagels hit different.
+Drop your copy here: how Big Boy Bread began, what you care about, and why the Breads hit different.
 Keep it tight — readers bail on scroll if you waste their time.